The Rivalry (Lafayette–Lehigh): COVID-19 postponement

+Schedule deviation

+The two schools announced on May 25, 2023, that the venues for the games in 2024 and 2025 were swapped.
+Lehigh will host the matches in 2023 and 2024, with the contests moving to Lafayette in 2025 and 2026.
+The change was to accommodate Lafayette's bicentennial celebration in the 2025–26 academic year in honor of the school's 1826 founding.
+The Rivalry will revert to its regular venue schedule in 2027.

 Memorable moments

 No game in 1896

-The only season, and first calendar year, in which there was no game was 1896, when Lehigh refused to play Lafayette over a dispute about the eligibility of their best running back, George Barclay, who had played professional baseball at Chambersburg, Pennsylvania the previous summer.
+The only season, and first calendar year, in which there was no game was 1896, when Lehigh refused to play Lafayette over a dispute about the eligibility of their best running back, George Barclay, who had played professional baseball at Chambersburg, Pennsylvania, the previous summer.
 The question of his eligibility centered around whether Barclay had received more than reimbursement of travel expenses.

-Longest run
+Longest run in 1918

 During a 17–0 Lehigh victory in 1918, it is rumored that Lehigh halfback Raymond B. "Snooks" Dowd ran 115 yards for a touchdown.
 As Lehigh Athletic Media Relations relate the story, "Dowd ran the wrong way, circled his own goalposts," and then ran the length of the field for the touchdown eluding Lafayette's All-American linebacker Zac "Baker" Howes in the process.
 Some reports have been exaggerated to credit the length of the run to as much as 160 yards.

-Overtime catch
+Overtime catch in 1995

-The 1995 game, the first year in which the Patriot League used overtime, was decided in the second overtime session.
+In the 1995 game, the first year in which the Patriot League used overtime, the game was decided in the second overtime session.
 Following a 30–30 regulation score and a scoreless first possession of overtime, Lehigh wide receiver Brian Klingerman caught a pass with one hand from quarterback Bob Aylsworth in the back of the end zone.
 The catch not only won the game for Lehigh, which trailed 30–14 midway in the fourth quarter, but led them to clinch the Patriot League championship.

-Lafayette's catch
+Lafayette's catch in 2005

 In the 2005 game played at Lehigh, Lafayette backup quarterback Pat Davis threw a 37-yard TD pass to running back Jonathan Hurt on 4th-and-10 with 38 seconds left to give the Leopards a 23–19 win.
-The victory gave Lafayette the second of three straight Patriot League championships and NCAA I-AA (FCS) Playoff appearances.
-Davis entered the game after Lafayette starting quarterback Brad Maurer, the MVP of wins in 2004 (24-10) and later 2006 (49-27), was injured on the game's first series.
+The victory gave Lafayette the second of three straight Patriot League championships and NCAA Division I-AA (FCS) Playoff appearances.
+Davis entered the game after Lafayette starting quarterback Brad Maurer, the MVP of wins in 2004 (24–10) and later 2006 (49–27), was injured on the game's first series.

-COVID-19

-Due to COVID-19, the 156th Rivalry Game, originally scheduled for November 21, 2020, was canceled.
-This is the first time since 1896 and after an uninterrupted streak of 124 games that a game had been canceled.
-After the Patriot League moved its fall 2020 season to spring 2021, the teams were originally scheduled to play on April 3, 2021.
-After a one-week postponement due to COVID-19 issues in the Lafayette program, the 156th edition of The Rivalry was played on April 10 at Fisher Stadium in Easton.